 In what way can you generate an income doing that?

 Are You Ready To Set Sail?
-Your Challenge and Adventure

-If you so desire, I challenge you to reach inside your creative thoughts, brainstorm with your family and friends and see what you can come up with.
+I challenge you to reach inside your creative thoughts, brainstorm with your family and friends and see what you can come up with.

 Let go of the fear of the unknown.